 When to Evacuate

 Plans to evacuate the campus begin as early as possible when the region falls under a hurricane warning.
 If the storm appears to threaten the immediate region, the campus may be closed.
-If closure and evacuations are ordered, students will be notified through the news, media, university website, and announcements by faculty, student housing, and Division of Student Affairs personnel.
+If closure and evacuation are ordered, students will be notified through the news media, university website, e-mail alerts, and announcements by faculty, University Housing, and Division of Student Affairs personnel.

 Once notified of a possible hurricane threat, the following procedures should be followed by students residing in residence halls or in off-campus apartments.